 All elementary schools will offer at least 20 minutes of recess on most days during the school year.
 This policy may be waived on early dismissal or late arrival days.
-If recess is offered before lunch, schools will have appropriate hand-washing facilities and/or hand-sanitizing mechanisms located just inside/outside the cafeteria to ensure proper hygiene prior to eating.
+If recess is offered before lunch, schools will

 Outdoor recess will be offered when weather is feasible for outdoor play.